 - 6 events (0 serious) in vaccine recipients versus 0 in placebo recipients

 For these events, a causal relationship with the Janssen COVID-19 vaccine could not be determined based on the clinical trial.
 The assessment of causality was confounded by the presence of underlying medical conditions that may have predisposed individuals to these events.
 However, taking into consideration post-authorization experience, a causal relationship with Janssen COVID-19 Vaccine is plausible for thrombosis with thrombocytopenia and continues to be investigated.

-It is mandatory for Janssen Biotech, Inc. and vaccination providers to report the following to the Vaccine Adverse Event Reporting System (VAERS) for Janssen COVID-19 Vaccine:
+A: It is mandatory for Janssen Biotech, Inc. and vaccination providers to report the following to the Vaccine Adverse Event Reporting System (VAERS) for Janssen COVID-19 Vaccine:

 - Serious adverse events